-- Device Information - o Model Name, as its name implies, shows the device's model. - Device Name shows a given name of the device in which the default value is the MAC address of the LAN interface. - Kernel Version is the value of the version of the kernel firmware of the device. - AP Version is the value of the version of the application firmware of the device. - Bootloader Version is the version of the program that loads the operating system of the device. - CPLD Version is the version of the Complex Programmable Logic Device (logic device) of the device. - Network Information shows information about the wired and wireless network interfaces on the device. - o LAN1: This will display the current MAC Address, and IP Address of the Ethernet interface. - o 3G/4G: The RSSI (Received Signal Strength Indicator) of the 3G/4G signal is shown, as well as its assigned IP address.
-Here the Tx/Rx statistics are also displayed.
+- Device Information - Model Name, as its name implies, shows the device model. - Device Name shows a given name of the device in which the default value is the MAC address of the LAN interface. - o Kernel Version is the value of the version of the kernel firmware of the device. - AP Version is the version of the application firmware of the device. - o Bootloader Version is the version of the program that loads the operating system of the device. - o Build Time is the time that the kernel based on its configuration is compiled. - Network Information shows information about the wired and wireless network interfaces on the device. - o 3G/4G: The RSSI (Received Signal Strength Indicator) of the 3G/4G signal is shown, as well as its assigned IP address.
+The Tx/Rx statistics are also displayed here. - LAN: This will display the current MAC Address, and IP Address of the Ethernet interface.